Carl Spackler: So I jump ship in Hong Kong and I make my way over to Tibet, and I get on as a looper at a course over in the Himalayas.

 Lacey Underall: You were in the war?

-Ty Webb: [limping and patting his butt] No...
-Homo.
+Ty Webb: [limping and patting his hip] No... homo.
+Much better now, though.

 Charlie the Cook: [after hearing how Al described his cooking] *Dogfood*?